RafaelSandrini/RafaelSandrini/README.md

 I'm currently studing at Mohawk College.

-Hope increase my network and share some knowledge!
+I hope to increase my network and share some knowledge!

 Please e-mail me at: